Skip to product information

 Ticket Option

 A hands-on course for the whole family.
-Come get your hands in the soil and learn about growing food, caring for land, and designing for a thriving future — together.
+Come get your hands in the soil and learn about growing food, caring for land, and designing for a thriving future, together.
 S.E.E.D. is playful, practical, and welcoming to all experience levels.
 Each session blends hands-on learning, storytelling, and time in the māra (garden), with space for both adults and tamariki to learn at their own pace.

 Event Dates:

-10am - 1pm.
+10am - 2pm.

 A single ticket purchase will grant you access to all four sessions.

-Week 1: Saturday 2nd August
+Week 1: Saturday 8th Nov

-Week 2: Saturday 9th August
+Week 2: Saturday 15th Nov

-Week 3: Saturday 16th August
+Week 3: Saturday 22nd Nov

 We'll meet at 298 Whitemans Valley Road at 10am on each Saturday.